ericschoettle/3d-geo/README.md

   * Do I change bed geometry with inputs or dragging?
 MVP: inputs, later: dragging.
 Actually either - it would be cool if it snapped to a strike and dip that you specified or you could drag it.
 Perhaps hold a key down and click to manipulate the camera, no key moves the beds?
     * If I'm doing this approach, how do I extract the strike and dip from the plane?
 Can I force the rotations to be only of strike and dip type, or do a little math?

+  * Would extrude and a sine wave give me folded beds?

 # To do list -
   * Add edges - make a copy of the object/group and run it with "wireframe: true"